 - providing a job/role description for each post that describes the range of duties the role will involve, and a person specification that describes the type of attributes we require the postholder to have (e.g. their experience, qualifications and other requirements).
 At this stage, it will indicate if the job/role fits the definition of regulated activity.
 This will help staff/volunteers in the organisation to have clarity about their job/role; - openly advertising jobs/roles in local and regional press or The Language Body website.
 This will include an indication, if applicable, that a vetting check will be undertaken; - ensuring that any person applying for a post within The Language Body completes our application form which will include a section asking the individual to consent to a vetting check if required.
 The application form will include a separate section to allow the applicant to selfdeclare any convictions or relevant information.
 This will be sent out with the application form to ensure confidentiality and impartiality.
 The purpose of the declaration form is to ensure that the information provided concurs with relevant checks made; - obtaining details of two referees in writing.
-These should preferably include their last employer/volunteer manager, depending on the duties of the post; - requesting a Garda Central Vetting Unit check on all new recruits in line with legal requirements.
-Any existing staff/volunteers who move to a role that involves regulated activity will be required to undertake a Garda Central Vetting Unit (ROI).
-The National Vetting Bureau Act 2012 provides for sharing of relevant information with regard to preemployment/volunteering information for applicants; - interviewing staff/volunteers by at least two representatives of the relevant agency of The Language Body; - checking out any gaps in the application form, verifying qualifications and experience, clarifying any apparent gaps in employment/volunteering and ensuring the applicant has the ability and commitment to undertake the role.
+These should preferably include their last employer/volunteer manager, depending on the duties of the post; - requesting an Enhanced Access NI check on all relevant new recruits in line with legal requirements.
+Any existing staff/volunteers who move to a role that involves regulated activity will be required to undertake an Enhanced Access NI check.
+In NI checks will be requested from AccessNI for regulated activity; - interviewing staff/volunteers by at least two representatives of the relevant agency of The Language Body; - checking out any gaps in the application form, verifying qualifications and experience, clarifying any apparent gaps in employment/volunteering and ensuring the applicant has the ability and commitment to undertake the role.

 The Language Body also expects that organisations it funds or supports ensure they follow best practice in recruitment and selection.
 Effective recruitment and selection procedures benefit everyone.
-They ensure that staff/volunteers have clearly defined roles and responsibilities, which will have a positive impact on children, young people, and vulnerable adults.
+They ensure that staff/volunteers have clearly defined roles and responsibilities, which will have a positive impact on children, young people, and adults at risk.

-Parents/guardians/carers will be assured that as far as possible The Language Body has taken all reasonable measures to ensure that only suitable people will be recruited to work with children, young people, and/or vulnerable adults.
+Parents/guardians/carers will be assured that as far as possible The Language Body has taken all reasonable measures to ensure that only suitable people will be recruited to work with children, young people, and/or adults at risk.

-Dealing with Garda Vetting Checks
+Dealing with ACCESS NI Checks

-Following a conditional offer of the post, applicants should provide written consent to a Garda Vetting disclosure (ROI).
-Once the disclosure information is obtained and cross referenced with the self-declaration, the organisation will consider all information when making an appointment to post.
+Following a conditional offer of the post, relevant applicants should complete the form to allow an AccessNI Enhanced Disclosure with (or without) a Barred List check (NI).
+Once the disclosure information is obtained and cross-referenced with the self-declaration, the organisation will consider all information when making an appointment to post.
 In general, a criminal history will not automatically prevent a person from working/volunteering with The Language Body, however, the Chief Executive Officer shall assess information returned from any of the above sources and make the employment decision.